VoltageSolutions/GameControllerForZwift/README.md

 The goal of this project is to enable using standard Game Controllers to interact with Zwift, much like the capabilities of the [Zwift Play Controllers](https://us.zwift.com/products/zwift-play?variant=43737779896576) or the [Wahoo Kickr Bike Shift](https://www.wahoofitness.com/devices/indoor-cycling/smart-bikes/kickr-bike-shift-buy).

+## Known Bugs

+- Navigation can blow up and crash the app when going backwards if Settings has been selected.
+- When first picking a navigation item on the tree, it will not show up as selected.
+Future selections will highlight the item properly.

 ## Project Organization

 The project follows a Clean Architecture Layout.